Magnesium is one of the most underrated minerals in our body.

 In addition, age is another factor.
 For example, adults over 55 years are more vulnerable to low magnesium status.

 Aging, stress, and disease all contribute to lower magnesium levels and increased magnesium needs.
-Yet, in the same time, adults actually take in less magnesium from natural food sources.
+Yet, at the same time, adults actually take in less magnesium from natural food sources.

 - Do you drink carbonated drinks on a regular basis?